MayankSingh04/cloud-auditor/README.md

 🏗️ Architecture
 The application is built using a fully serverless, event-driven architecture on AWS.

-(Action Required: Use a tool like draw.io to create a simple diagram showing EventBridge -> Lambda Scanner -> DynamoDB -> API Gateway -> React UI and replace this line.)
+(Action Required: Use a tool like draw.io to create a simple diagram, save it as architecture.png in your repository, and this image will appear automatically.)

 <details>
 <summary>Click to view detailed Data Flow</summary>